 Inquiries concerning the application of Title IX may be referred to the UMGC's Title IX coordinator or the U.S. Department of Education, Office for Civil Rights.
 If you have any questions regarding sexual misconduct or need to report a complaint, contact Steven Alfred, Title IX coordinator, by phone at +1-301-887-7295 (voice and text) or via email at titleixcoordinator@umgc.edu.

-For details on UMGC's sexual misconduct policy, see UMGC Policy 041.00 Sexual Misconduct at umgc.edu/policies/adminpolicies/admin04100.cfm and umgc.edu/diversity/title-ix-sexual-misconduct/index.cfm.
+For details on UMGC's sexual misconduct policy, see UMGC Policy 041.00 Sexual Misconduct at umgc.edu/administration/policies-and-reporting/ policies/administration-policies/sexual-misconduct

 Smoking